-Wide-angle lenses have a short length and are generally characterized by the wider than normal field of view, also referred to as the angle of view.
+Wide-angle lenses have a short focal length and are generally characterized by the wider than normal angle of view or field of view, also referred to as the angle of view.
 At very wide lengths, the image can appear distorted and fisheye.
 Careful use of subject placement can eliminate or limit distortion effects.

 The optical properties of focal short length lenses also allow for creativity in the use of depth of field or depth of focus.
 Understanding the f-stop or aperture is important when using this type of lens.

 The wider angle of view doesn’t have to be extreme.
 That depends on just how wide you want to go.
 A lens just a little bit wider than normal can help your photographs capture more of the scene without introducing a curved-edge effect.
 Even an ultra-wide distortion effect can be utilized in a way that enhances the final image.

-What’s the length of a wide-angle lens?
+What’s the focal length of wide-angle lenses?
 Basically, anything shorter than normal.
 8mm to 35mm is considered wide on a full-frame camera.

 A lens with a length of 35mm, 28mm, or even 24mm won’t look particularly wide.
 Shorter lengths, however, can make things more difficult.
 The line-lengthening distortion can really contort a person’s face, exaggerating their features.

 What’s normal, anyway?
 We’re not talking psychiatry here.
 Rather, it refers to the focal length of the human eye.
 By applying the definition of length to the human eye and comparing it to a lens on a 35mm camera, the result is a number in the 50 mm range.